Mild Traumatic Brain Injury – How to find out if you have a Mild TBI and what to do

 Be sure to keep your helmet as evidence of head trauma.
 Call us immediately for a free consultation.
 Of course, let us know if your helmet has any damage or if you have any of the above symptoms of a mild traumatic brain injury.

 Traumatic Brain Injury Waiver – 11 Medicaid-funded services assist participants to live in community-based settings, used in combination with existing Medicaid services.
-Participants may be eligible for rent subsidies and housing supports.
+Participants may be eligible for rent subsidies and housing support.

 Traumatic Brain Injury Center of North Shore-LIJ